TICKET SALES / REFUNDS UPDATE

-Our 2016 festival features an amazing group of writers from Newfoundland and the rest of Canada.
+Our 2017 festival features an amazing group of writers from Newfoundland, the rest of Canada, and abroad.

 Shelagh Rogers is a broadcast journalist with CBC Radio, and is currently the host of The Next Chapter.
 She is the author of Canada, published by Key Porter.
 She holds an honorary doctorate from the University of Western Ontario and is the winner of the John Drainie Award, Canadian broadcasting's highest honour.
 In 2010, she was made an Officer of the Order of Canada "for her contributions as a promoter of Canadian culture, and for her volunteer work in the fields of mental health and literacy”.